lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ### Oracle Manipulation

 Price feeds (ETH/USD, stETH/USD via two-hop, LDO/ETH) are sourced from Chainlink via the shared OracleRouter.
 All feeds are validated for staleness and answer validity independently.
-The daily cap bounds maximum exposure per trigger to $50k regardless of oracle accuracy.
+The daily cap bounds maximum exposure per day to $50k regardless of oracle accuracy.
 The OracleRouter can be paused independently for rapid incident response.

 ### Permissionless Execution Risk

-`triggerExecution()` is callable by anyone.
-Budget computation uses on-chain oracle prices at call time, with `orderPriceProtectionBps` reducing `minBuyAmount` to absorb price movement between submission and inclusion.
-Daily and annual caps enforce hard spending bounds regardless of oracle precision.
+`allocate()` and `placeOrder()` are callable by anyone.
+Budgets and `minBuyAmount` use on-chain oracle prices at call time; slippage protection is the Stonks-side margin.
+Daily and yearly caps enforce hard spending bounds regardless of oracle precision.

 ### Revenue Reporting Integrity

-`StakingRevenueSource` access to `pushTokenRate` is restricted to `REPORTER_ROLE` holders (granted to `TokenRateNotifier` at deployment).
-Out-of-order calls by unauthorized callers are rejected.
-Revenue sources can be individually paused.
+`StakingRevenueSource`'s rebase callback is authorized live against `LidoLocator.postTokenRebaseReceiver()`, and replays are rejected by a strictly-increasing report timestamp.
+USD conversion is deferred to a retryable permissionless call, so a price-feed outage defers rather than loses revenue.

 ### Slashing Events

-After a slashing event, the revenue rate baseline stays at its pre-slash level.
-Staking revenue returns zero until the protocol fully recovers, creating a natural buyback pause proportional to slash severity.
+Revenue tracks the fees actually minted each rebase.
+During a downturn or slashing recovery, less revenue accrues while the clock-based reserve keeps growing, so surplus shrinks and buybacks pause automatically until revenue rebuilds surplus.
 Governance can reset accounting if accumulated deficit becomes indefinitely blocking.

 ### No asset custody

-All purchased assets remain DAO-owned throughout the execution path. stETH flows only through the controlled pipeline: Aragon Agent → NESTController → Stonks → Order → LiquidityProvisioner (LP mode) or Aragon Agent (treasury-only mode).
+All purchased assets remain DAO-owned throughout the execution path. stETH flows only through the controlled pipeline: Aragon Agent → BuybackAllocator → BuybackExecutor → Stonks → Order → BuybackExecutor (LP mode) or Aragon Agent (treasury-only mode).
 No unauthorized exit path exists for sell-side stETH.

 ### Emergency Response Time

-Five independent pause domains allow targeted response without halting the full system.
+Independent pause domains allow targeted response without halting the full system.
 The Emergency Committee can pause without a full DAO vote.
 Asset recovery functions are always available and not subject to pause.
 At a $50k daily cap, the maximum exposure over a 6-day governance response window is ~$300k.

 ### Missing Lido AccountingOracle reports

-If an AccountingOracle report is delayed or skipped, no rebase fires and StakingRevenueSource is not updated.
-Once it ages past STALENESS_WINDOW_SECONDS, triggerExecution reverts with RevenueSourceStale, halting accounting and order creation until a fresh report arrives.
-The next pushTokenRate normalizes the elapsed-period revenue back to a daily rate, so a multi-day gap produces a single proportionally-scaled allocation rather than a spike.
-No buybacks occur during the gap and the system resumes automatically.
+If an AccountingOracle report is delayed or skipped, no rebase fires and StakingRevenueSource accrues no new revenue.
+The clock-based reserve keeps growing, so surplus shrinks during the gap and buybacks slow or pause.
+No spike occurs when reports resume, because revenue reflects only the fees actually minted.
+The system resumes automatically once revenue rebuilds surplus.

 ---